 In Botswana: Masego a Keresemose

 In South Africa: Afrikaans: Geseënde Kersfees, Zulu: Sinifisela Ukhisimusi Omuhle, Xhosa: Ndikunqwenela imini yozalwa kajesu emnandi

 In Lesotho: Matswalo a Morena a Mabotse

 In Tanzania & Kenya: Swahili: Kuwa na Krismasi njema

 In Egypt: Colo sana wintom tiebeen

 South Africa is one of the best places to celebrate New Year’s Eve if you like big parties.
 The Victoria and Alfred Waterfront in Cape Town hosts one of the country’s biggest bashes with fireworks, music and dancing.
-Once you’ve finished partying, don’t forget to check out the big Minstrel Carnival on the 2nd January (it has been postponed for 2021).
+Once you’ve finished partying, don’t forget to check out the big Minstrel Carnival on January 2nd (likely to be postponed for 2022).